Last updated 11 March 2022

 Who can access adult social care support?

-Sometimes, the adults who require support don't pay for help from their council as family or friends support them instead.
-The loved ones helping in these cases are 'informal carers' or 'unpaid carers'.
-If this describes you, you could be entitled to support for your mental health, finances, care training or finding others to take over caring responsibilities while you take a break.
+Sometimes, the adults who require care don't pay for services from their council as family or friends support them instead.
+The loved ones helping in these cases are 'informal carers', 'family carers' or 'unpaid carers'.
+If this describes you, you could also be entitled to support for your mental health, finances, care training or finding others to take over caring responsibilities while you take a break.

 If you are eligible for social care support following an assessment, you can speak with your council to agree on your social care support details.
 These details are your 'support plan', 'care plan' or 'care package'.